andrevidela/Research-report/Thesis/index.md

 # Context Review

 In this context review, I will comment on the existing literature about linear types and present in four parts: The first aims to tell the origin story of linear types and their youthful promises.
 The second will focus on the current understanding of their application for real-world use.
-The third one will focus on the latest theoretical developments that linear types spun up.
-And the last one will present existing research project based on linear types.
+The third will focus on the latest theoretical developments that linear types spun up.
+And the last will present existing research projects based on linear types.
 This section aims to motivate and explain why we use linear types before we introduce them formally in the next chapter.

 ## Origins

 Linear types were first introduced by J-Y. Girard in his 1987\cite{linear-logic} publication simply named _Linear logic_ .
-In this text he introduces the idea of restricting the application of the weakening rule and contraction rule from intuitionistic logic in order to allow to statements to be managed as _resources_.
-Linear terms once used cannot be referred again, premises cannot be duplicated and contexts cannot be extended.
-This restriction was informed by the necessity of real-world computational restriction, in particular accessing information concurrently.
+In this text he introduces the idea of restricting the application of the weakening rule and contraction rule from intuitionistic logic in order to allow to statements be managed as _resources_.
+Linear terms once used cannot be referred to again, premises cannot be duplicated and contexts cannot be extended.
+This restriction was informed by the necessity of real-world computational restrictions, in particular accessing information concurrently.

 One of the pain-points mentioned was the inability to restrict usages to something more sophisticated than "used exactly once".
-Linear variables could be promoted to their unrestricted variants with the exponential operator (`!`) but it removes any benefit we get from linearity.
-A limitation that will be revisited in the follow-up paper: Bounded linear logic.
+Linear variables could be promoted to their unrestricted variants with the exponential operator (`!`) but it removes any benefit we get from linearity - a limitation that will be revisited in the follow-up paper: Bounded linear logic.

-Already at this stage, the memory implication of linear types were considered.
+Already at this stage, the memory implication of linear types was considered.
 Typically, the exponential operator was understood as being similar to "long-term storage" of a variable such that it could be reused in the future, whereas linear variables were stored in short-term memory to be reclaimed, like a register or a stack.

 _Bounded linear logic_\cite{bll} improves the expressivity of linear logic while keeping its benefits: intuitionistic-compatible logic that is computationally relevant.
 The key difference with linear logic is that weakening rules are _bounded_ by a finite value such that each value can be used as many times as the bound allows.
 In addition, some typing rules might allow it to _waste_ resources by _underusing_ the variable, hinting that affine types might bring some concrete benefits to our programming model.